Wasilla Area Seniors

 We will look at what happens when a sinner gets saved, in relation to God the Father, God the Son, God the Holy Spirit, and between each other.

-In relation to God the Father…
+In Relation to God the Son

 Tom Stearns, WASI Chaplain, 907 715-4001